s00d/php-rocksdb-rc/README.md

 To build the extension from source, you will need Rust and Cargo installed.
 Follow the steps below:

+#### Install Rust and Cargo

+1. **On Linux and macOS**:

+   The recommended way to install Rust is via `rustup`, a toolchain installer for Rust.

+    ```sh
+    curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
+    ```

+   Follow the on-screen instructions to complete the installation.
+After installation, you may need to restart your terminal or source your profile:

+    ```sh
+    source $HOME/.cargo/env
+    ```

+2. **On Windows**:

+   Download and run the `rustup-init.exe` installer from the [official Rust website](https://www.rust-lang.org/tools/install).
+Follow the on-screen instructions to complete the installation.

+   After installation, open a new command prompt or PowerShell window and ensure that `cargo` and `rustc` are in your PATH by running:

+    ```sh
+    rustc --version
+    cargo --version
+    ```

+#### Clone the Repository and Build the Extension

 1. Clone the repository:

     ```sh